Corporate Communications Strategist

 Who am I as a professional?

-In practice, I am a communications strategist.
+In practice, I am a management & communications strategist.
 It means I am particularly skilled at developing strategies to change corporate cultures, raise reputation scores, prepare organizations for the digital world and design communications programs that align with the corporate strategy.

 I am and always have been an entrepreneurial executive.